 Supporting Employees During Ramadan is important.
 During Ramadan, Muslims fast from sunrise to sunset and engage in increased levels of prayer.
-In 2019 the period of fasting is approximately 14 hours per day.
+In 2020 the period of fasting will start at around 6am and end around 8pm, approximately 14 hours per day.
 As a result, a Muslim’s usual daily routine changes due to disrupted sleeping and meal times.
 So it makes sense that Muslim employees may need support during the month of Ramadan.

 When Is Ramadan?

 The Islamic calendar is based around the lunar cycle, the Holy month of Ramadan is the ninth month in the calendar and lasts for 29 to 30 days every year ending with the celebration of Eid-ul Fitr.
 Ramadan starts a week earlier each year.
 The day’s fast is completed at sunset and the Maghrib prayers begin.
 It is traditional to end fasting by eating dates before the evening meal with family and friends.

 The start of Ramadan begins with the sighting of the moon and in 2020 the holy month of Ramadan is likely to begin on the evening of Thursday 23 April and the first day of fasting will begin at sunrise on Friday 24 April 2020.
 The last day of fasting will be 29 or 30 days later with the Eid-ul Fitr celebrations that begin with a communal prayer and time spent with family and loved ones.
 Expect holiday requests during the last 10 days of Ramadan and especially for the Eid day celebration.